-3.2.1 Being under the influence of alcohol or illegal drugs during working hours.
+- 3.2.1 Being under the influence of alcohol or illegal drugs during working hours.
 Bringing or consuming alcoholic beverages on LAVTA premises.
 Selling, using or possessing an illegal drug or controlled substance while on duty without a prescription.
-(See "LAVTA Substance and Alcohol Abuse Policy" for further restrictions.)

-3.2.2 Failure to perform work as required Unsatisfactory work quality or quantity.

-- 3.2.3 Failure to refusal to perform a work-related task, or Insubordination.
-Insubordination shall mean that the employee, having the ability to do a lawful reasonable act, which he/she is directed to do by the Executive Director or designee, willfully fails or neglects to perform the directed act. - 3.2.4 Breach of written disciplinary action. - 3.2.5 Absence without leave or failure to report to work after a leave of absence has expired or after such leave of absence has been disapproved or revoked. - 3.2.6 Being habitually absent or tardy for any reason.

-3.2.7 Conviction of a criminal offense excluding certain infractions such as minor traffic violationsBeing convicted of a crime that indicates unfitness for the job or raises a threat to the safety or well-being of the Authority, its employees, customers or property.
+(See "LAVTA Substance and Alcohol Abuse Policy" for further restrictions.) - 3.2.2 Unsatisfactory work quality or quantity. - 3.2.3 Failure to refusal to perform a work-related task, or Insubordination.
+Insubordination shall mean that the employee, having the ability to do a lawful reasonable act, which he/she is directed to do by the Executive Director or designee, willfully fails or neglects to perform the directed act. - 3.2.4 Breach of written disciplinary action. - 3.2.5 Absence without leave or failure to report to work after a leave of absence has expired or after such leave of absence has been disapproved or revoked. - 3.2.6 Being habitually absent or tardy for any reason. - 3.2.7 Being convicted of a crime that indicates unfitness for the job or raises a threat to the safety or well-being of the Authority, its employees, customers or property. - 3.2.8 Repeated garnishment of wages. - Falsifying or altering Authority records, including an application for employment or timekeeping records.

-- 3.2.8 Repeated garnishment of wages. - 3.2.9 Using religious, political, or fraternal influence during working time. - 3.2.113.2.9 Fraud in securing employment Falsifying or altering Authority records, including an application for employment or timekeeping records. - 3.2.123.2.10 Disrespectful or discourteous conduct toward a customer or member of the public. - 3.2.133.2.11 Misuse of Authority position, time, or property, including conducting personal business on Authority time and improper use of Authority equipment or credit card, or harming or destroying Authority property.

-3.2.143.2.12Unauthorized soliciting during work time or in workareasDisclosing or using confidential and/or proprietary information, such asthe Authority's trade secrets, without authorization.
+3.2.10 Disrespectful or discourteous conduct toward a customer or member of the public.
+3.2.11 Misuse of Authority position, time, or property, including conducting personal business on Authority time and improper use of Authority equipment or credit card, or harming or destroying Authority property.
+3.2.12 Disclosing or using confidential and/or proprietary information, such as the Authority's trade secrets, without authorization.
+3.2.13 Theft, dishonesty. -Violating the Authority's rules against unlawful discrimination, harassment, or retaliation.
+3.2.14 3.2.15 Failure to submit to a medical examination or failure to appear at the designated time and place for such examination.

-- 3.2.15 Falsification of Authority records. - 3.2.13 Theft, dishonesty.,

-3.2.173.2.14 sexual harassment, discrimination or any other action which reduces the ability of the employee or the Authority to provide proper servicesViolating the Authority's rules against unlawful discrimination, harassment, or retaliation.
-Failure to submit to a medical examination or failure to appear at the designated time and place for such examination.
+Formatted: Left, Indent: Left: 0.5", Hanging: 1", Outline numbered + Level: 3 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 0" + Tab after: 0.5" + Indent at: 0.5", Tab stops: 1.5", List tab + Not at 0.5"